MarioPezzella/CdS-PhotoDegradation-Modelling/README.md

   Institute of Heritage Science (ISPC)<br/>
   National Research Council, Naples, Italy

-S. Mattana and M. Pezzella contributed equally to this work.
+S. Mattana and M. Pezzella are co-first authors and contributed equally to this work.
 R. Natalini and L. Monico are the corresponding authors.

 **Software and code developed by:** Mario Pezzella<br/>